 Adele or Springsteen going on a world tour?
 In need of a live baseball, basketball, or football game?
 All of the best artists and teams pass through the biggest and most populated cities, so you never have to worry about making a long journey to see your favorites or discover someone new.
 Also, having major sports teams around adds many fun outing opportunities.

 Everything is more expensive in San Francisco, but this means that employers are (usually) going to adjust salaries accordingly.

 Everyone is in the same boat

 There are times when my friends and I will get creative and take a few weeks of planning fun activities that don’t involve spending money at all.
-There are so many different ways to take advantage of a major city: window shop, check out cheesy tourist locations, explore a new neighborhood and its street art, go for a walk/run, or just sit on a bench and people watch.
+There are so many different ways to take advantage of a major city without spending a dime: window shop, check out cheesy tourist locations, explore a new neighborhood and its street art, go for a walk/run, or just sit on a bench and people watch.